 Today we will learn how to form the plural in nouns that end with a consonant and nouns that end in the vowel a.
 The first column has the noun with the gender in parenthesis and the second column will show the plural of this noun.

 Nouns that end with the vowel a are not that many.
 This is due to the fact that most of them are recent words borrowed from Turkish.
 Words like pijama and basma will add a le ending to show the plural.
 There are a few special words that end in ea, like stea, cafea, saltea.
 These will remove the a in the end before adding le.
 So the plural for these words is stele, cafele, saltele.

 All of this applies to the nominative and accusative cases of the noun.
 The nominative case refers to the noun representing the main subject of the sentence while the accusative case refers to the noun being the object of the sentence.

-In the below two sentences the noun aeroportul is the subject of the sentence, thus we say we are using the nominative case.
-In the second sentence the optional pronoun eu is in its nominative case while the noun aeroportul this time is the object of the sentence ,thus the noun is in its accusative case.
+Below I have written two sentences.
+The noun aeroportul is the subject of the first sentence, thus we say we are using the nominative case.
+In the second sentence the optional pronoun eu is in its nominative case while the noun aeroportul this time is the object of the sentence, thus the noun is in its accusative case.

 Aeroportul este aici.
 (Eu) caut aeroportul.

 The airport is here.
 I am looking for the airport.